Random networks with sublinear preferential attachment: The giant component: Proof of Theorem Proof of Theorem 1.6

-By a simple application of the strong law of large numbers we see that the probability of stopping in the event~(E3) converges to zero.
-The proof of Lemma~\ref{premature} carries over to our case, as it only uses that the number of dead, active and passive vertices is bounded by a constant multiple of~$c_N$.
+By a simple application of the strong law of large numbers we see that the probability of stopping in the event (E3) converges to zero.
+The proof of Lem\-ma~\ref{premature} carries over to our case, as it only uses that the number of dead, active and passive vertices is bounded by a constant multiple of $c_N$.
 Hence the coupling of explorations is successful with high probability.
-Similarly, the coupling of the exploration processes for the random labelled tree and the idealised neighbourhood tree constructed in Section~\ref{se.7} can be performed so that under the assumption on the parameters given in Proposition~\ref{exploresurvive}, we have